concourse/oci-build-task/README.md

   `(( mysecret ))` expands to in `/run/secrets/mysecret`.

-* `$IMAGE_ARG_*`: params prefixed with `IMAGE_ARG_*` point to image tarballs (i.e. `docker save` format) to preload so that they do not have to be fetched during the build.
+* `$IMAGE_ARG_*`: params prefixed with `IMAGE_ARG_*` point to image tarballs (i.e. `docker save` format) or path to images in OCI layout format, to preload so that they do not have to be fetched during the build.
 An image reference will be provided as the given build arg name.
 For example, `IMAGE_ARG_base_image=ubuntu/image.tar` will set `base_image` to a local image reference for using `ubuntu/image.tar`.

   This must be accepted as an argument for use; for example: